kohlhofer/Crossings/chapters/chapter-09.md

 She disappears into the evening shadows.
 Ada returns to her sweeping, her movements more deliberate now.

-Through the window, Eli stands outside, arms crossed, pride holding her back from stepping inside.
+Through the window, Eli stands outside, arms crossed.
 She watches the exchange, her face unreadable.
 He sees her there.

 He reaches into his pocket, pulls out more coins than his purchase requires.
 The miller's two bits, once cold in his palm, now warm from his body, worn smooth by countless hands.
 He leaves them on the counter and pushes them toward Ada.